Esprij/Esprij/README.md

 I started to write code with blocks in middle school, eventually moving into JS later on in high school, By the end of my Senior year of high school I had at least a year of experience writing code with JS, HTML5 and CSS3, at the time we would use \[Brackets\].
 I graduated high school June 2021 moving into College where I initiated my experience with OOP (Fall 2021) along with Cyber Security fundamentals (CompTIA Sec+).
 My OOP initiation involved Python and Java, currently perusing the mastery of OOP fundamentals with the PCAP certification along side Data Structures/Algorithms courses at UTEP.

 * ✉️  You can contact me at [rvasquez11.rv17@gmail.com](mailto:rvasquez11.rv17@gmail.com)
-* 🧠  I'm learning OOP fundamentals with PCAP, before going into the TensorFlow framework
+* 🧠  I'm working on The-Sequence-Of-Nature web-app and as well as a REST API, once i'm done with these projects I look forward into learning and creating a TensorFlow project
 * 🤝  I'm open to collaborating on Any kind of Development with Python, C, and SQL.
 More than happy to learn and collab.
 * ⚡  I have a metal collar bone :).
 Thanks to Soccer and Skating.